 Bunny Leach was born in Michigan and lives in Ponte Vedra Beach, Florida.
 In addition to her writing Bunny is a patient advocate.
-She’s a member at ASCO, (American Society Clinical Oncology) www.asco.org, and a committee member, and patient advocate for TAPUR, (Targeted Agent Profiling Utilization Registry) Molecular Tumor Board www.tapur.org
+She’s a member at ASCO, (American Society Clinical Oncology) www.asco.org, and committee member, patient advocate for TAPUR, (Targeted Agent Profiling Utilization Registry) Molecular Tumor Board www.tapur.org

 Bunny is the director for the NICKI LEACH FOUNDATION, www.nickileach.org a non-profit organization that funds grants for research in AYA Adolecence & Young Adult tumors.
-The NLF also provides modest financial assistance to AYA’s who have cancer.
+The NLF also provides modest financial assistance to AYA’s who have cancer for education.

 TURTLE SHELLS: Heading Through Cancer (2012)